 Wat Kalayanamit is a historic second class royal temple in Thonburi by the riverside.
-The temple was founded in 1825 by Chaophraya Nikonbodin, who was a close friend of King Rama III, who he later donated it to.
+The temple was founded in 1825 by Chaophraya Nikonbodin, who was a close friend of King Rama III, to who he later donated it to.

 The center courtyard contains a large Viharn between a smaller Viharn and the Ordination Hall.
 There are also statues and Buddha images in front of the Ordination Hall.
 In front of the large Viharn is a white bell tower containing the largest bell in Thailand.

 Inside the central large Viharn is the principal Buddha, Luang Por Tho or Phra Buddha Tri Rattanayok.
 The giant plaster image is 10.3 meters wide & 14.3 meters high.
 It has an outer layer of gold leaf.
 It’s one of the biggest Buddha images in Thailand and highly respected by local Chinese people.

 The Ordination Hall contains a Buddha image in the Palilai posture (sitting position with legs hanging down, left-hand palm on knee).
 This is the only temple in Thailand with a principal Buddha in this posture.
 There are beautiful murals depicting the life of the Buddha and the daily life of local people during the reign of King Rama III.

 A Chinese style Chedi from China is behind the Viharn near the street entrance along with plain stone & white chedis.
 There is also a Buddhist library containing many rare scriptures.